ornao/pp5_vintage/README.md

 ## Future Model

 I had many issues with migration sthrough the production of this project.
-I would have like to inlcude coupon functionality on resubmission however I was apprenhensive so I included it here instead (a migration error caused my initial subissio. to stop working after submission).
+I would have like to include coupon functionality on resubmission however I was apprenhensive so I included it here instead (a migration error caused my initial project 5 to stop working after submission).

 #### Coupon model
 This contains: